wasim124/positioning-content/README.md

 There are a lot more things to learn to create a real website like structure as we move forward we will learn everything in detail.
 This is just the beginning of creating a real flexible page.
 We will make use of all these sorts of things to create a full-fledged website.

+## Answer the following questions

+1. What are the benefits of using reusable and flexible layout?
+2. How does the percentage unit work in CSS?
+3. What is the universal selector?
+4. what is the use of `margin: 0 auto;`? explain.

 ## Do the exercise2

 ## Additional Resources